New loans and credit cards may present less of a challenge than you’d think after bankruptcy.

 Crazy as it sounds credit card companies often send invitations to bankruptcy filers within months after discharge.
 They know bankruptcy filers largely ended up in bankruptcy because they liked and potentially lived on credit.
-They know many filers want back on the credit highway.
+They know people use Credit cards to build credit and offer suitable cards as they know many filers want back on the credit highway.

 A question often asked is how does chapter 13 bankruptcy work.
 Chapter 13 can protect your assets from repossession and enable you to create a manageable payment plan.
 So you can work your way back into credit in a healthy way, building your credit score back up.